InsightDataScience/docker-workshop/README.md

 This repository contains the content and directions to Insight Data Science's Docker workshop.
 The goal of this workshop is to give participants an introduction to the basics behind Docker.
-In this workshop, we will start with basics and end with the deployment of a system consiting of a Jupyter notebook server and a PostgreSQL database.
+To do so, we will start with basics and end with the deployment of a system consiting of a Jupyter notebook server and a PostgreSQL database.

 ## What is Docker?

-[Docker](www.docker.com) is a popular containerization platform.
+[Docker](https:www.docker.com) is a popular containerization platform.
 Containerization is a lightweight alternative to virtualization that has gained widespread popularity due to its flexibility and ease of use.
 Docker in particular has emerged as the most popular framework for containerization.
-In combination with orchestration tools such as [Kubernetes](www.kubernetes.io), it is very easy to build dynamic microservice architectures.
+In combination with orchestration tools such as [Kubernetes](https:www.kubernetes.io), it is very easy to build dynamic microservice architectures.

 ## Prerequisites

-Before starting the workshop, please [install Docker](www.docker.com/get-started).
+Before starting the workshop, please [install Docker](https:www.docker.com/get-started).
 Note that as Docker is based on Linux features such as cgroups, the installation and usage of Docker on Windows can be cumbersome.

 ## Overview